Gerhard Riege: Politics

 With the collapse of the Hitler government the ban on non-Nazi political parties lapsed and was lifted.
 The Socialist Unity Party (Sozialistische Einheitspartei Deutschlands / SED) was formed in April 1946 through the contentious merger of the former Communist Party and Social Democratic Party.
 Although there are indications that the engineers of the merger intended that it should be implemented in all four occupied zones, it was only effected in the Soviet occupation zone.
 Driven by passionate anti-fascism and a determination that divisions on the political left should never again permit the emergence of a nationalist-populist government, Gerhard Riege was one of hundreds of thousands of Communists and others who promptly enrolled in the Socialist Unity Party of Germany, which over the next few years emerged as the ruling party in the National Front of the German Democratic Republic's single-party dictatorship, closely modelled on the Leninist model which the Ulbricht leadership team had studied in depth during their political exile in Moscow before 1945.
 Although a committed anti-fascist socialist, and therefore part of the political mainstream, there is no reason to believe that Gerhard Riege was a political activist during his student years, nor indeed during his time as a university teacher during the four decades following the founding of the state in October 1949.
 Sources indicate that at least by the standards of those times he was apolitical.
 For supporters and sympathisers, it is simply preposterous to believe that his academic success was in any way connected with Riege's party membership.
 Within academia, he was respected on account of his personal ability and integrity.
 He was able to present objectively based arguments through the power of his intellect.
-Those who agreed and those who disagreed with his point of view could join together in admiring the consistency of his intellectual positions, which were always philosophically aligned with the party's intellectual underpinnings, but which could never have been perceived as partisan or (even) intolerant.
+Those who agreed and those who disagreed with his point of view could join in admiring the consistency of his intellectual positions, which were always philosophically aligned with the party's intellectual underpinnings, but which could never have been perceived as partisan or (even) intolerant.
 Admirers would recall not just his integrity and openness, but also his scrupulous politeness.
 Guido Henke, a former law student of Riege's who subsequently worked for him in a political capacity during the early 1990s, described him as "a fine person, one of those who would apologise three times to an interlocutor before lifting the receiver if the telephone rang [during a one-on-one meeting]".